psgrover2010/parry-blog/_drafts/vienna-wien-vs-prague-praha-one-to-visit.md

 ##### Sightseeing–

-In my view, Vienna is amazing to live and you can reach any corner of the city with public transport in few minutes even if the city is spread out however Prague is also beautiful as a city.
+In my view, Vienna is amazing to live & visit as you can reach any corner of the city with public transport in few minutes even if the city is spread out however Prague is also beautiful as a city.
 It has a better location on the river, very dramatic views, loads of sights to see.<br>&nbsp;

 ![Vienna Sightseen-Schönbrunn](/uploads/20180707_160013.jpg)